What can a Pond Air Pump do for my Pond?

 Having a good oxygen level in your pond is important.
 Without having a good oxygen ratio in your pond water, your fish have nothing to breathe through their gills and quickly suffocate – if you have suddenly gone outside to find that your fish have died overnight, then it is more than likely that a lack of oxygen is the cause, especially as your aquatic plants will have swapped from producing oxygen to using it up as part of their day-night cycle.

 All in all, increasing your oxygen levels increases the ability of your fish to thrive, as well as the other aquatic life and your plants.
-Increasing oxygen levels is especially important in summer too - In hot weather, algae grows faster, using up more oxygen in your pond at night – oxygen that is vital to the wellbeing of your fish.
+Increasing oxygen levels is especially important in the summer months too - In hot weather, algae grows faster, using up more oxygen in your pond at night – oxygen that is vital to the wellbeing of your fish.

-How do Air Pumps work?
+How do pond air pumps work?

 Your air pond pump will generally sit just near your pond.
 There are models that a pretty weather-proof, but generally they will need to be housed in a dry place nearby, preferably in a large plastic box, or if you want to get creative, some aquarists have managed to make some pretty beautiful home-made-hides for them.